 In addition to adding stories to account for context, machine learning policies can help your model generalize to unseen conversation paths.
 It is important to understand that using machine-learning policies does not mean letting go of control over your assistant.
 If a rule-based policy is able to make a prediction, that prediction will always have a higher policy priority and will predict the next action.

 Since the machine-learning policy has generalized to this situation, you should add this story to your training data to continuously improve your bot and help the model generalize better in future.
-Rasa X is a tool that can help you improve your bot and make it more contextual.
+Rasa X/Enterprise is a tool that can help you improve your bot and make it more contextual.

 Usually, only a certain amount of context is relevant to your assistant.